mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/papers/sm vs. ml.md

 _culture 2: machine learning ML / algorithmic modeling culture_

-- asssumption: data mechanism is unknown.
+- assumption: data mechanism is unknown.
 - we try to find a function, which is an algorithm that operates on the input data with neural nets / decision trees and tries to predict the response.
 - model validation: measured by predictive accuracy.